-- What are the preferences of the general public for how moorland is managed in terms of the effects on hen harriers and golden eagles? - Are the public willing to pay for changes in populations of these raptors? - What are public views on the most appropriate management methods for achieving changes in raptor populations?

-Options included feeding stations, re-distributing harriers away from moorlands with high densities to areas with low densities, and tougher law enforcement'
+In this project, we investigated what preferences the general public hold for how moorland is managed in terms of its effects on hen harriers and golden eagles.
+We wanted to know the willingness of the public to pay for changes in populations of these raptors, and also public views on what the most appropriate management methods, including feeding stations, re-distributing harriers away from moorlands with high densities to areas with low densities, and also tougher law enforcement.